 Central Minnesota Community Corrections is exposed to various risks of loss related to torts; theft of, damage to, or destruction of assets; errors or omissions; injuries to employees; or natural disasters.
 The Community Corrections has entered into a joint powers agreement with Minnesota counties to form the Minnesota Counties Intergovernmental Trust (MCIT) to cover its workers' compensation and property and casualty liabilities.
-The Community Corrections purchases commercial insurance for other risks of loss.
 There were no significant reductions in insurance from the previous year or settlements in excess of insurance for any of the past three years.